collabnix/pylabs/README.md

-Collabnix PyLabs brings you tutorials that help you get hands-on experience using Python.
-Here you will find complete documentation of labs and tutorials that will help you, no matter if you are a beginner, SysAdmin, IT Pro or Developer.
+PyLabs brings you tutorials that help you get hands-on experience using Python.
+Here you will find complete documentation of labs and tutorials that will help you, no matter if you are a beginner, Pro or expert.

 #  Getting Started in 3 Simple Steps